jackshotgamer/Adventure-Mini-Visual-Game/To_ Do_List.md

     * Attack
     * Defence
 * Pay gold to remain on the same floor when clicking Go Home (Cost scales per level)

+* Fix AssertionError's
+* Implement Saving and Loading for Floors, as well as Saving the changes to the world seed